Balasuriyabala/E-comerence/README.md

 exposed the application using a nginx = ok

 Q) new build confilt with old container already existing confilit?

-Q)
+ Ans: Follow any deployment stargies